If you use multiple systems, you probably have a method of syncing your dotfiles between them. But different systems also have different needs.

 First of all, we create a directory to store the aliases.

-~/.bashrc, we look at that path for a file named as the current hostname.
-If it doesn’t exist, a file named
+~/.bashrc, we search that path for a file named as the current hostname.
+If it doesn’t exist, we source

 We also create a file called

 base, which may be sourced by each of the other files.

 Now let’s dive into that directory.